The Computer Vision Industry

 General purpose vision systems

-Cognex (Natick, Massachusetts) is one of the largest machine vision companies (800 employees, 2010).
-Develops systems for inspection and localization tasks, people counting, and many other areas.
-(Hoover's)
+Cognex (Natick, Massachusetts) is one of the largest machine vision companies.
+Develops systems for inspection, assembly, localization tasks, and many other areas.

-Matrox Imaging (Dorval, Quebec, Canada).
+Matrox Imaging (Dorval, Canada).
 Software and hardware for machine vision applications.

 National Instruments (Austin, Texas).
 Vision software and systems used for many applications, including inspection, biomedical, and security.